mahoutukaisali/GreenOps-Tracker/README.md

 - **Expanded Metric Support**: Including additional metrics such as network performance and advanced thermal metrics.
 - **Greater Automation**: Developing more sophisticated response mechanisms that automatically adjust configurations based on the data received.

-## Conclusion
-**GreenOps Tracker** is not just a monitoring tool; it is a strategic asset for sustainable IT management.
-By providing real-time insights and automated responses, it plays a pivotal role in optimizing server performance and advancing environmental sustainability in the tech industry.

 # Installation
 ## Prerequisites